marcolivierbouch/dirbpy/README.md

 ## Description
 Dirbpy - URL Bruteforcer

 This is a new version of dirb but in python.
-This version is faster than the normal version in c because it use thread.
+This version is faster than the normal version in C because it is using thread.
 Dirbpy is a Web Content Scanner.
 It looks for hidden Web Objects.
 It basically works by launching a dictionary based attack against a web server and analizing the response.

 Link to the real dirb: https://github.com/v0re/dirb